U.S. weekly jobless claims inch lower, but remain stubbornly high

 Economists are predicting a further slowdown in hiring through the rest of 2020 and into 2021, especially without another federal pandemic assistance package.

-Prospects for that look increasingly bleak after President Donald Trump abruptly called off talks with congressional Democrats this week shortly after being released from Walter Reed Medical Center, where he had been treated for COVID-19.
-While he later backtracked somewhat, top White House officials on Wednesday downplayed prospects for more relief before Election Day.
+U.S. President Donald Trump on Thursday said talks with Congress had restarted on targeted fiscal relief.
+Earlier this week, Trump cut off negotiations with Democrats on new aid, shortly after being released from Walter Reed Medical Center, where he had been treated for COVID-19.

 Meanwhile, progress containing the coronavirus remains elusive, with cases rising across much of the country and a surge expected in the fall, which could lead to the reimposition of restrictions on businesses in the hard-hit services sector.